 - Estimating values to split up the estate.
 If the assets are supposed to be split equally between heirs, such as children and grandchildren, then you need to find out how much everything is worth first.

-The responsibility falls on the executor named in the will to value these knick-knacks.
+The responsibility falls on the executor named in the will to value these knick-knacks and their relationship to asset protection.
 In some cases that could be as simple as seeing what the collectible regularly sells for on eBay, but with rare objects you will likely need to hire an appraiser.
 That person should either hold a certification in the field or otherwise have an expert level of knowledge on the particular collectible.
 An appraiser can set a fair market value by taking into account considerations like:

 - Past owners